Featured in...

 Reviews shown are for The Debt Advice Service.

-What fees can debt bailiffs charge?
+What fees can they charge?

 There are fixed fees that an enforcement officer can charge you for enforcing a court order.